Frequently Asked Oral Surgery Questions

 Most people don’t really think about oral surgery until their dentist brings it up, and then they’re full of questions!
-At SFOMS, we’re more than happy to answer them so you can begin your treatment with peace of mind.
-Below, we’ve already answered some of our most popular FAQs, but if there is anything else you’d like to know about, don’t hesitate to reach out!
+At South Florida Oral & Maxillofacial Surgery, we’re more than happy to answer them so you can begin your treatment with peace of mind.
+Below, we’ve already answered some frequently asked oral surgery questions, but if there is anything else you’d like to know about, don’t hesitate to reach out!
 We’re always glad to talk to you and make sure you have all the knowledge you need.

 What is the difference between an oral surgeon and a dentist?